DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 transcended in order to escape the opposed perils of conflation and static categorization.

-## Essence and flux: The irreducibility of movement
+## Essence and Flux: The Irreducibility of Movement

 The history of Western philosophy starts with the apparently irresolvable aporia produced by the opposition between the one and the